gchq/gaffer-experimental/gaffer-as-a-service/gaas-rest/README.md

 The Gaffer-as-a-Service REST API services requests to create, get and delete graphs.

+## Using jib plugin to build and push images
+The docker image built by Jib plugin you can change the default image using configuration

+#To build docker image locally

+mvn clean install jib:dockerBuild  -Pdocker-build -Dimage=${image name}

+# To build docker image and push to docker repository
+mvn clean install jib:build -Pdocker-build -Dimage=${image name}

 ## Swagger UI

 Run the Spring Boot app locally and access the Swagger dashboard at